jlw-m/course_ee693e_2021_fall/week_08/01_abari.md

 3. Do you believe that having multiple receivers on the headset eliminates the need for mirrors?

 We believe that having multiple receivers would not solve the blockage problem between the AP and headset’s line-of-sight.
-By intuition, having multiple receivers with one transmitter is only useful when the receivers are in a different location.
-Since the headset receivers are in one location and is operating on the same frequency as the transmitter, then it can be assumed that all the receivers pick up the same signal.
+It is recommended by the authors that the headset should have multiple antennas.
+However, if any body parts come between the headset and the AP, then all headset antennas are blocked.
+Thus, the use of the MoVR mirror is necessary.

 4. They conducted the experiment in a 5-m x 5-m room.
 Do you think it would impact the blockage problems if the room size were different (bigger/smaller)?